QDucasse/lectern/README.md

 ### 2020 - Taemin, NoJITsu Locking Down Javascript
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+[04/05/2021]

+Initially JIT compilers wrote all run-time generated code onto memory pages that were simultaneously writable and executable throughout the execution of the script.
+This led to **code-injection** attacks.
+Later JIT engines added support for **W+X policies** by doubly-mapping JIT pages instead.
+This meant that JIT code could no longer be found on memory pages that were simultaneously writable and executable. **JIT spraying** attacks still made their way through injecting instructions without writing directly to the pages.
+This led to the use of **constant blinding**, **constant elimination and code obfuscation**, **code randomization** or **control-flow integrity**.
+Successfully defending against **code-reuse** is more challenging since an attacker can traverse and disassemble ode pages to dynamically generate a **ROP chain** at run-time. **Randomization** and **execute-only memory** leverage this type of attacks.
+An attacker can still inject code with **data-only attacks**.
+Corrupting the intermediate representation without overwriting any code pointers can make the JIT generate malicious code.
+Defenses propose isolating the compilation from the execution of JIT code through **separate processes** or **hardware-based trusted execution environments**.

 ---